 Do you feel overwhelmed when it’s time to paint?
 I’ve been there.

 The sheer variety of interior paint available on the market is enough to make anyone’s head spin.
-Over the years, I’ve tried a lot of different paints, and I’m here to share all the deets on the best paint brands.
+Over the years, I’ve tried a lot of different paints, and I’m here to share all the deets on how to choose a quality paint and my go-to best paint brands.